pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 > All models are wrong.
 Some are useful.
 (George Box)

 There are different approaches in modeling *discrete event systems (DES)* for simulation.
-All are limiting in some way. `DiscreteEvents` tries to provide you with a simple, yet versatile grammar for modeling.
-Basically **events** here are Julia functions or expressions, which get executed at a given time.
+All are limiting in some way. `DiscreteEvents` tries to provide you with a simple, yet versatile and powerful grammar for combining the approaches.

+Discrete events basically are Julia functions or expressions, which get executed at a given time.

 ## Sampling

-The simplest mechanism for generating discrete events in time is to have a clock `clk` executing a function `fun` periodically at a given sample rate or after a given time interval.
+The simplest mechanism for generating discrete events is to have a clock `clk` executing a function `fun` periodically at a given sample rate or after a given time interval.
 We can generate periodic events in various ways:

 - sampling events with `periodic!(clk, fun, Δt)` go on the clock sample rate `Δt`,
 - repeating events with `event!(clk, fun, every, t)` are executed every given `t`,
 - conditional events with `event!(clk, fun, cond)` switch on sampling with sample rate `Δt` until the condition `cond` is fulfilled.

-Thus we can model periodic events but no stochastic event sequences, characteristic of DES.
-Sampling is useful for modeling discrete event systems if we have repeated or periodic events interacting with them or if we want to check for conditions or if we want to trace or visualize the system periodically.
+Such we can model periodic events but no stochastic event sequences, characteristic of DES.
+Sampling is useful if we have repeated or periodic events interacting with DES, we want to check for conditions or trace or visualize the system periodically.

 ## Event scheduling